-Members of the Catholic faith in Jaffna were greatly agitated last week when it became known that the Diocesan hierarchy was actively considering the recalling of priests from parishes in problematic, insecure areas.
+Members of the Catholic faith in Jaffna were greatly agitated in the last week of August 2006 when it became known that the Diocesan hierarchy was actively considering the recalling of priests from parishes in problematic, insecure areas.
 If the decision was implemented Catholic priests from the Northern Islands, Vadamaratchy East and some parts of Thenmaratchy would have left their churches and taken up residence temporarily at Colombothurai in Jaffna.
 The “shepherds” would have been absent when their respective “flocks” were undergoing great harship and fear.

 Fr.
 Thiruchelvam Nihal Jim Brown

 Naturally the Catholic laity of those areas were agitated and upset.
 So too were other parishioners in other areas of Jaffna.
 There was much anguish and tears.
 “Do not desert us at our time of peril and need” many sobbed and wailed.
 Emotional appeals were made to Jaffna Caholic Bishop Rt.
 Rev Dr.Thomas Soundranayagam.
 The prelate took the feelings of his flock into consideration and changed his mind.
 The endangered flocks got their shepherds back.